Mental Health First Aid Guide: Essential Skills to Support People in Crisis

 • Active listening and empathy

-• Crisis recognition and response
+• Crisis recognition

 • Emotional regulation techniques

-• Basic knowledge of mental health conditions
+• Basic understanding of mental health conditions

 Situation TypeImmediate Action